nikio8/VBA-Advanced/README.md

 # VBA-Advanced
 Some complex files for references\
+Note, not all is my work, but it was fully manually entered for learning purpose\
 Pq, DAX, VBA,\
 Simple looking files that serve as backbone for complex data collation and analysis\
 They should all be portable and easy to use.\